 Examples of how Steve Jobs used PR effectively

 Many people may wonder why Apple has become such a well-known and well-loved brand.
 The key to Jobs’ and Apple’s success is a combination of quality, innovation, and market strategies that were designed extremely carefully.
 They were so effective at this that Apple managed to reinvent products that were, in fact, already available on the market, and got consumers to think they had never seen anything like them before.
-Jobs’ clever use of PR meant that Apple would become an iconic part of technology not just now, but in the past and long into the future.
+Jobs’ clever use of PR meant that Apple would become an iconic part of technology.

 1) People before product